MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-overlap-render-policy.rst

         widget2.requestRender();
     }

-- The widgets should alternate as shown below
+The widgets should alternate as shown below:

 .. image:: images/tutorial_MicroEJ_renderpolicyanimation.gif

-- When a widget rendering is requested, the widget is rendered on top of the other widget, regardless of their order in the widget hierachy.
+When a widget is requested to render, it is rendered on top of the other widgets, regardless of their order in the widget hierarchy.
-- To avoid this, it's possible to change the render policy as follows
+Unlike the ``DefaultRenderPolicy``, the ``OverlapRenderPolicy`` will inspect the relative order of other widgets when rendering a widget.
+Widgets that comes after in the widget tree (Depth-first search) will be rendered too, if there bounds intersect those of the widget.
+Overriding the method ``createRenderPolicy()`` of the desktop, as follows, will make the ``OverlapRenderPolicy`` apply when rendering widgets:

 .. code-block:: java